dkrizanek/Dan-Krizanek-Resume/README.md

 # Dan-Krizanek-Resume

-living resume and blog built using hugo and aws
+living resume and blog built using hugo, terraform and aws